nlp-236299/data/requirements/pyenv/README.md

 ## Prerequisites

 Throughout this course, we will use `Python 3.8.3`.
 To not mess up with your other Python environments, we will create a virtual environment for this course.
 In our provided Makefile, we use `pyenv` and `virtualenv` for managing virtual environments, although `Anaconda` can do the same thing.

+If you are using a Mac and have not installed `brew` before, you need to install it first using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.

 ```
 make requisites